Fermium/data-chan/docs/docs/build.md

 * g++
 * libusb-1.0-0-dev
 * libpthread-stubs0-dev (pre-installed on most systems)
-* npm
 * python      (^2.7)
 * python-dev  (^2.7)

-__NOTE:__ gcc and avr-libc used versions are 4.8, but any other greater versions should do a better job (gcc 6 compatibility is almost completely tested).
+__NOTE:__ gcc and avr-libc used versions are 4.X, but any other greater versions should do a better job (gcc 6 compatibility is almost completely tested).

 On Ubuntu/Debian run: